Malam86/aws-cloud-practitioner-essentials/aws-cloud-practitioner-essentials/module-2-compute-in-the-cloud/lab-work/notes.md

 4. **Commitment Management:** Use Savings Plans for baseline usage, On-Demand for variable usage
 5. **Regular Review:** Use Cost Explorer and AWS Budgets to monitor and optimize spending

+## 📈 Scaling Amazon EC2: Scalability and Elasticity

+### ⚖️ Scalability vs. Elasticity

+#### Scalability
+**Meaning:** The ability to increase or decrease compute resources to handle changing workload demands, typically through manual intervention or planned scaling.

+**Characteristics:**
+- Planned capacity changes
+- Manual or scheduled adjustments
+- Handles predictable workload changes
+- Maintains capacity until manually adjusted

+**Example:**
+- An e-commerce website adding more servers before Black Friday sales
+- A university adding capacity before online course registration opens
+- A business expanding server capacity to support company growth

+#### Elasticity
+**Meaning:** The ability to automatically increase or decrease compute resources in response to changing workload demands in real-time.

+**Characteristics:**
+- Automatic scaling based on metrics
+- Responds to unpredictable traffic patterns
+- Scales down during low usage to save costs
+- Managed by AWS Auto Scaling services

+**Example:**
+- A news website automatically adding servers during breaking news events
+- A streaming service scaling up during prime time and down overnight
+- An application handling sudden viral traffic spikes

+### 🔄 Amazon EC2 Auto Scaling Components

+#### 1. Minimum Capacity
+**Meaning:** The minimum number of instances that must be running in your Auto Scaling group at all times, regardless of demand.

+**Purpose:**
+- Ensures baseline performance
+- Maintains availability for steady-state traffic
+- Handles minimum expected workload

+**Example:**
+- Setting minimum capacity to 2 instances for a web application
+- Ensuring at least 1 instance is always available for critical applications
+- Maintaining baseline processing capacity for ongoing operations

+#### 2. Desired Capacity
+**Meaning:** The number of instances that the Auto Scaling group attempts to maintain, which can be manually adjusted or automatically managed by scaling policies.

+**Purpose:**
+- Represents the ideal number of instances for current conditions
+- Auto Scaling works to maintain this number
+- Can be manually set or automatically adjusted

+**Example:**
+- Setting desired capacity to 4 instances during business hours
+- Automatically adjusting between 2-8 instances based on CPU utilization
+- Maintaining optimal performance for current traffic levels

+#### 3. Maximum Capacity
+**Meaning:** The maximum number of instances that the Auto Scaling group can scale out to, providing an upper bound for automatic scaling.

+**Purpose:**
+- Preoverscaling and excessive costs
+- Ensures resources stay within budget constraints
+- Provides safety limit for automatic scaling

+**Example:**
+- Setting maximum capacity to 10 instances to control costs
+- Limiting scaling to avoid exceeding budget during traffic spikes
+- Ensuring resources stay within architectural limits

+### 🎯 Auto Scaling Configuration Example

+Auto Scaling Group Configuration:
+- Minimum capacity: 2 instances
+- Desired capacity: 4 instances
+- Maximum capacity: 10 instances
+- Scaling policy: Scale out when CPU > 70%, scale in when CPU < 30%

 ## 🖥️ Methods to Interact with AWS Services

 AWS provides three main ways to interact with their services: